 How should this medicine be used?

-Ciprofloxacin injection comes as a solution (liquid) to be given through a needle or catheter placed in your vein.
-It is usually infused (injected slowly) intravenously (into a vein) over a period of 60 minutes, usually once every 8 or 12 hours.
+Ciprofloxacin injection comes as a solution (liquid) to be given intravenously (into a vein).
+It is usually given over a period of 60 minutes, usually once every 8 or 12 hours.
 The length of your treatment depends on the type of infection you have.
 Your doctor will tell you how long to use ciprofloxacin injection.

 You should begin feeling better during the first few days of your treatment with ciprofloxacin injection.
 If your symptoms do not improve, or if they get worse, call your doctor.